Angie Rodríguez

-Angie Lizeth Rodríguez Fajardo (c.
-1986) is a Colombian public administrator and politician who has served as General Director of Administrative Department of the Presidency since 2025.
+Angie Lizeth Rodríguez Fajardo is a Colombian public administrator and politician who served as Secretary General of the Presidency from 2025 to 2026 under President Gustavo Petro.
 A specialist in public management, she has also served as Senior Advisor to the Ministry of Labor under Minister Clara López, advisor to the Comptroller General of Colombia, and advisor to the Ministry of Health and Social Protection under Minister Guillermo Alfonso Jaramillo.

 Rodríguez specialized in public management at the Superior School of Public Administration, where she also earned a master's degree in human rights.
 She holds a gadex executive master's degree in Advanced Management from the University of Cádiz.
 In May 2023, President Gustavo Petro appointed her as the new general director of administrative department of the presidency.

 She is notable for her close relationship with Ministers Armando Benedetti and Guillermo Alfonso Jaramillo.